History of the Dallas Mavericks: 2010 off-season

 After yet another first round melt-down, the Mavericks began an unexpectedly early off-season.
 The first order of business for Mark Cuban and the Mavericks was to re-sign Dirk Nowitzki, and did so on July 4, 2010, when the Mavericks and Dirk agreed to a 4-year deal worth $80M.
-On July 13, the Dallas Mavericks after losing the opportunity to sign LeBron James, Dwyane Wade, and Amar'e Stoudemire acquired centers Tyson Chandler and Alexis Ajinca from the Charlotte Bobcats for center Erick Dampier, forward Eduardo Nájera and guard Matt Carroll.
+On July 13, the Dallas Mavericks after losing the opportunity to sign LeBron James, Dwyane Wade, and Amar'e Stoudemire acquired centers Tyson Chandler and Alexis Ajinça from the Charlotte Bobcats for center Erick Dampier, forward Eduardo Nájera and guard Matt Carroll.

 2010–2011 season: Championship season

 The 2010–11 campaign saw the Mavericks fly out of the gate, winning 24 out of their first 29 games.
 However, on December 27, Dirk Nowitzki sustained a knee injury that derailed the Mavericks momentum, combined with the team's second-leading scorer Caron Butler suffering a season-ending knee injury himself only four nights later, raising questions of if the Mavericks could make it 11 straight 50-win seasons.
 The Mavericks then went on to drop their next seven games, causing serious concern as to who would lead the offense in Nowitzki's absence.
 This however would prove to only be a temporary setback because Nowitzki only missed nine games, and admittedly rushed back to assist the Mavericks' reeling offense, and consequently they quickly returned to their winning ways.
 The Mavericks re-invented their defensive reputation around the league during the 2010–11 campaign, mostly in part to off-season acquisition Tyson Chandler (who was later named to the All-Defensive Second Team).
 The Mavericks battled the San Antonio Spurs all season long for the division title, but instead settled for the third seed, with a 57–25 record.
-However, due to the Mavericks reputation as playoff chokers, many predicted them to be ousted in the first round against the sixth-seeded Portland Trail Blazers.
+However, due to the Mavericks reputation as playoff chokers, some predicted them to be ousted in the first round against the sixth-seeded Portland Trail Blazers.
 Yahoo!
 Sports analyst Adrian Wojnarowski even went so far as to predict a sweep for the Trail Blazers.